 This material shows off a hardness ranging from 800 to 900 N / mm², with the right balance between hardness, mechanical strength and toughness, it is also "normalized", i.e. it undergoes a specific heat treatment that allows it to achieve a perfect microstructural equilibrium.
 The pieces, once finished, are subjected to Nickel-plating (as for internal choke tubes) or Nickel-plating+DLC (as for all other models), which is displayed below.

-Such coating is called medium-phosphorus electroless nickel-plating (5-9% in P).
+Nickel coating is also called medium-phosphorus electroless nickel-plating (5-9% in P).
 It is the most widely used among Niplate coatings, thanks to its high wear resistance, good corrosion resistance and low friction coefficient.
 It conveys a hardness of 700 +/- 50Hv after dehydrogenation at 160-180 ° C for four hours.
 Nickel plating avoids the oxidation of the pieces and is carried out on all choke tubes in 42CrMo4.

 The DLC technical coating (Diamond Like Carbon) gives the choke tubes an appropriate colour and avoids annoying reflections, which could render the firearm visible.
 The DLC is a coating in "Amorphous Diamond" providing the choke tube with additional hardness (2500-3000 Hv), extraordinary abrasion and wear resistance, a low frictional coefficient (smoothness and anti-adhesion) and excellent chemical inertness.